 "Tired Salesgirl on Christmas Eve" by Norman Rockwell‘You Poor, Unfortunate Woman’ and Other Poetry by Janice Canerdy The Society January 2, 2019 Beauty, Culture, Poetry 3 Comments You Poor, Unfortunate Woman Last Monday was a special day for me.
 You got that big promotion and the raise!
 I pity you, for now your life will be a rat race through a long, nightmarish maze.
 You’re doomed to spend that extra salary on nerve pills and work late six days a week.
 While I breeze through my work days trouble-free, you’ll wrestle with a future dark and bleak.
 You’ll have less time to spend with your new man.
 I was engaged to him a year ago.
 When suddenly he dumped me, I began to see he’s evil.
 Soon you too will know! __The lucky ones like me don’t wear a frown. __We’ve no romance or wealth to tie us down.
 Words I’ve written many poems to declare my joy to be inhabiting this earth.
 I’ve found my words, if numerous or spare, inadequate to capture life’s full worth.
 I chose the sonnet and the triolet, in hopes that each would help me speak my heart on love of life with clarity and wit in phrases neither syrupy nor tart.
 When words fell short, I tried the villanelle, pantoum, and kyrielle to help me say I love the Lord and those with whom I dwell.
 Perhaps words will be adequate someday. __We must tell God and loved ones how we feel; __so at the throne of language we must kneel.
 Janice Canerdy is a retired high-school English teacher from Potts Camp, Mississippi.
 Her poems and prose writings have appeared in several publications, including Society of Classical Poets Journal, Wild Violet, Light Quarterly, The Road Not Taken, Lyric, Parody, Bitterroot, Cyclamens and Swords, Westward Quarterly, Lighten Up Online, Better Than Starbucks, Indiana Voice Journal and Southern Tablet; and anthologies, including those published by the Mississippi Poetry Society, the National Federation of State Poetry Societies, Whispering Angel Books, and Quill Books.
 Her first book, Expressions of Faith (Christian Faith Publishing), was published in December 2016.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses Joseph Tessitore January 2, 2019 Wow, are these good!
 I especially love the way the first one leaves you wondering!
 Very well done!
 Reply Monty January 5, 2019 Dot Parker . . now THERE was a woman who weren’t shy about saying things as they were; that’s why many people of her time and place deluded themselves into thinking they didn’t like her . . when really they just didn’t like the truth.
 She also came out with what maybe my most-liked adage about cash.
 It goes something like: ‘If ya wanna know what god thinks about money: just look at some of the people he gives it to’ . . . she was a classy girl.
 Reply Joseph S. Salemi January 9, 2019 Dorothy Parker was an absolutely brilliant and first-class poet in the traditions of classical English verse that this website is trying to revive.
 She was tough, unafraid, and had more real testosterone than the 82nd Airborne.
 And yet she could also be as gentle and as verbally exquisite as Walter De La Mare.
 We don’t need poetry that is “lighter” and “more loving” in tone.
 That kind of pabulum is for Hallmark Cards.
 Good work, Ms. Canerdy.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.